Creative Commons License

 • And so on, as is covered throughout this web site.

 Public acceptance of nonsense like this has led to the greatest wealth and income gap since the Great Depression, which is not a good sign for the future.
-Since Democrats decided that the way to win elections was to act like moderate Republicans and abandoned their core—working Americans—they lost the election of 2004 big time.
-Election 2006 is coming up, and time is getting short.
+Too many Democrats have decided that the way to win elections is to act like moderate Republicans.
+As a result, they have abandoned their core—working Americans.

 Newspaper Op-ed columns